Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question-99
+### Question-43 💩

 You manage code by using GitHub.

-You need to ensure that repository owners are notified if a new vulnerable dependency or malware is found in their repository.
+You need to ensure that repository owners are notified **if a new vulnerable dependency or malware is found in their repository.**

 What should you do?